-Maps of the Imagination presented the map-based work of five contemporary Scottish and international artists with connections to Europe.
-A range of fine jewellery inspired by Geddy’s mediaeval map of St Andrews (c.1580), exclusive to the Gallery, as well as the map-themed poetry of Lyn Moir and Tom Pow made for a rich multi – disciplinary show.
+Maps of the Imagination presented the map-based work of five contemporary Scottish and international artists with connections to Europe: Yanko Tihov, Andrew Wenrick, Elisabeth Lecourt, Mick Manning and Gerry Turley.
+A range of fine jewellery by designer maker Dominic Walmsley, inspired by Geddy’s mediaeval map of St Andrews (c.1580), as well as the map-themed poetry of Lyn Moir and Tom Pow made for a rich multi – disciplinary show.

 The inspiration for the exhibition was encountering in an April 2016 exhibition one of Andrew Wenrick’s works, ‘Edinburgh.’
 Now in a Private Collection, I’m particularly pleased this was secured on loan for the exhibition.
 The artist cut out the pattern of Edinburgh streets from all white card.
 On the verso is a map of Edinburgh, unseen, yet the pattern of city streets seems somehow familiar.
 The cut out pieces have been turned to reveal the map fragments, folded into origami-like shapes in the upper corner of the frame.

 A diverse range of Andrew Wenrick’s map-based work features in the exhibition.
-Elisabeth Lecourt, Yanko Tihov, Mick Manning and Gerry Turley each employed the allure of maps to moving effect.
+Elisabeth Lecourt, Yanko Tihov, Mick Manning, Gerry Turley and Dominic Walmsley each employed the allure of maps to moving effect.